Egoistically/ALAuto/README.md

 * If you'd like to help us during events to release an update faster you can check [this guide](https://github.com/Egoistically/ALAuto/wiki/Creating-new-assets-for-bot).

 This was made for my own usage, it is far from good and I'm very aware of it.
 I am posting this because it might be useful to someone, that's all.
 If you'd like to contribute in any way make sure to open a [pull request](https://github.com/Egoistically/ALAuto/pulls) or an [issue](https://github.com/Egoistically/ALAuto/issues).
-You can also contact me on Discord ego#9459.
+If you'd like to contact us you can do so through our [Discord](https://discord.gg/vCFxDen).